 What steps must I take if I want a volunteer in a lab or office?

 As the principal investigator or supervisor, you must inform the Health, Safety and Risk Manager of the volunteer’s start date and end date as well as any risks involved in the volunteer’s work.
 This must be done before the volunteer starts working in the lab/office.
-The volunteer must complete all of the applicable training and meet with the Health, Safety and Risk Manager to sign a waiver.
+The volunteer must complete all of the applicable training and meet with the Health, Safety and Risk Manager to sign an informed consent form/waiver.

 Why is my lab being inspected?